Expand To Show Full Article

-Definitive Guide to Universal Studios Florida (2023)
+The Definitive Guide to Universal Studios Florida

-• Ticket cost for Universal Studios Florida
+About Universal Studios Florida

 Universal Studios Florida is very well planned and you will find it fairly easy to find its rides, attractions and experiences.
 You can purchase your tickets at a number of ticket windows immediately upon passing through the main arches.
 This area also includes guest services as well as an office for the guests who have purchased the VIP experience.

+Guests enter the park through two gates behind the ticket buildings where a team member will scan your ticket or annual pass.
 Once inside the park you will find facilities for lockers and stroller rentals, bathrooms, a photography store and a huge gift shop where you can find just about all things Universal.

 • New York